 • Join Now

-Collections: Curated Groups Of Images
+Collections: Curated Groups for Creative Projects

 Collections are a way to group images together for a specific purpose.
 You could create a collection of your favorite photos, for example, and then use these images in one of Classic’s other Modules to create a printed book or a slideshow.